Avandelta/Insula/README.md

 ![Forks](https://img.shields.io/github/forks/Avandelta/Insula?style=social)
 ![Issues](https://img.shields.io/github/issues/Avandelta/Insula?logo=github&style=social)

-Insula is a pack filled to the brim of mods ranging from of mods ranging from tech to magic to even exploration.
+Insula is a pack filled to the brim of mods ranging from tech to magic on island in void.
 It's based on the same progress system as the famous [SevTech: Ages](https://www.curseforge.com/minecraft/modpacks/sevtech-ages).
 .
 For more information on content distribution or copyright, see the dedicated file.